Coonabarabran: Astronomy

 Coonabarabran is the closest town to the Siding Spring Observatory, which is home to the 3.9-metre Anglo-Australian Telescope, the largest optical telescope in Australia.
 It is operated by the Australian Astronomical Observatory (formerly the Anglo-Australian Observatory).
 A dozen other telescopes are on Siding Spring Mountain, a number of which are operated by the Research School of Astronomy and Astrophysics of the Australian National University.
 Siding Spring is also home to the Uppsala Telescope where Robert H. McNaught discovered his now famous daylight comet C/2006 P1 in August 2006.
 The Mopra Observatory, which is home to a 22-metre radio telescope owned and operated by the CSIRO is also near the Siding Spring Observatory, but is operated remotely from Narrabri.
-A recent addition to the town was the construction of the world's largest virtual solar system drive on the roads leading to the observatory.
+A recent addition to the town was the construction of the world's largest virtual Solar System drive on the roads leading to the observatory.
 Coonabarabran markets itself as the "astronomy capital of Australia", many of the businesses and government buildings in the town feature astronomically themed information plaques.

-Shops, Services and Recreation

-Being a small country town, Coonabarabran has limited shops.
-There is a major chain shopping centres, Woolworths and a new IGA has opened after a major redevelopment of the Dalgarno St site (formerly Foodworks, Coles, Bi-lo, Tuckerbag, Payless, Permewans, and many others over the years), plus the fast food store Subway.
-It also has other small cafe restaurants and take away stores.
-Until 2007 there was an IGA store, run by the Woo family, that supplied most of the town.

-There is a newsagent, bakery, catering service, Chinese restaurant, one open hotel (Imperial Hotel) and two open clubs (Coonabarabran Bowling Club and Coonabarabran Golf Club).
-There are fashion establishments such as Surf, Work, Street, Sole Impression, The Lighthouse, Graces Uniforms, gift shops and several hair/beauty salons.
-It also has two variety secondhand clothing stores ADRA and a St Vincent DePaul.
-There is a hardware store: Home Hardware.
-There are several car and heavy vehicle repairers and two tyre repairers.

-A furniture store is also stationed in the towns Main Street: Hayes’s Homemaker Heaven.

-The Coonabarabran Business Centre & Computer Hospital, next door to Chimps barbershop in the Imperial Hotel complex, opened in 2013.

-The Coonabarabran Gym, Fit 4 All Coonabarabran, opened in 2022.

-There are numerous motels, hotels, and caravan parks for travellers.
-The town has a library, post office, NRMA office and Service NSW office.

-There is a hospital, 2 pharmacies, 2 dentists and a number of doctors.
-There are aged care facilities in the town, providing hostel, lodge and nursing home facilities.
-There are also village self-care units.